uvarc/rc-learning/content/courses/python_introduction/dictionaries.md

 ---
 title: Dictionaries
 toc: true
-type: book
+type: docs
 draft: false
+weight: 61

+menu:
+    python_introduction:
+        parent: Dictionaries and Sets
-weight: 60
+        weight: 61
 ---

-So far the compound types we have studied have been _ordered_.
-We access elements by integer _indices_ numbered from 0 to N-1, where N is the total number of elements.
-Dictionaries, in contrast, are _unordered_.
+Dictionaries are _mappings_.
 Elements are accessed by a _key_ which may be of any immutable type.
-If a tuple is used as a key, no elements of the tuple may be mutable.
+Tuples may used as a key, but in that case no elements of the tuple may be mutable.
 Keys must be _unique_ (no duplication)

 The key corresponds to a _value_.
 The value may be of any type, including mutable types such as lists.
 The dictionary consists of all key-value pairs.
 Dictionaries themselves are _mutable_ and may be of any length up to the limits of the system.
 Dictionaries can be nested, i.e. the value may itself be a dictionary.